friemen/zackzack/README.md

 ;; ----------------------------------------------------------------------------
-;; A concise "model" of the Addressbook UI
+;; A concise "model" of the Addressbook view

 (defn addressbook-view